-To be considered for inclusion in next year's proxy materials, your proposal must be submitted in writing by December 22, 2017, to Aduro's Secretary at 740 Heinz Avenue, Berkeley, California.
-If you wish to submit a proposal (including a director nomination) at the meeting that is not to be included in next year's proxy materials, you must provide specified information in writing to our corporate Secretary at the address above no earlier than February 8, 2018, and no later than March 10, 2018; provided, however, that if our 2018 annual meeting of stockholders is held before May 9, 2018, or after July 8, 2018, notice by the stockholder to be timely must be received not earlier than the close of business on the 120th day prior to such annual meeting and not later than the close of business on the later of the 90th day prior to such annual meeting or the 10th day following the day on which public announcement of the date of such meeting is first made.
-You are also advised to review the Company's Bylaws, which contain additional requirements about advance notice of stockholder proposals and director nominations.
+To be considered for inclusion in next year's proxy materials, your proposal must be submitted in writing by December 21, 2018, to Aduro's Secretary at 740 Heinz Avenue, Berkeley, California.
+If you wish to submit a proposal (including a director nomination) at the meeting that is not to be included in next year's proxy materials, you must provide specified information in writing to our corporate Secretary at the address above no earlier than February 6, 2019, and no later than March 8, 2019; provided, however, that if our 2019 annual meeting of stockholders is held before May 7, 2019, or after July 6, 2019, notice by the stockholder to be timely must be received not earlier than the close of business on the 120th day prior to such annual meeting and not later than the close of business on the later of the 90th day prior to such annual meeting or the 10th day following the day on which public announcement of the date of such meeting is first made.